gitusrs/curl-ios-build-shell-script/README.md

 # curl-ios-build-shell-script
-Build libcurl support to use on iOS
+Build libcurl with shell script - only support to use on iOS